shashimalcse/policytunnel/README.md

 # PolicyTunnel
-## No-code editor for complex authorization policy generation!
+## Whiteboard for complex authorization policy generation!

 The PolicyTunnel is a powerful and versatile tool designed to streamline the process of creating and managing complex authorization policies.
 With a focus on efficiency and ease of use, this editor empowers developers to define and implement fine-grained access control rules wherever they are needed.